4 Billboard Analysis

 We’ve printed 10,000+ rows of data into our notebook when we really only wanted the Top 10 or so.
 You might think it doesn’t matter, but your knitted HTML file will store all that data and can make it a big file (as in hard drive space), so I try to avoid that when I can.

-We can use the head() command again to get our Top 10.
-It will give us a specified number of rows at the top of the table (with a default of six if we don’t specify.)
+We can use the head() command again to get the first 10 result.
+It will give us six rows unless we specify a different number.
 There is a corresponding tail() function to get the last rows.

 1. Edit your code to pipe the result into head() function set to 10 rows.